-Samsung Galaxy Note 9 to come with 8GB RAM, 512GB storage: Report
+Samsung Galaxy Note 9 may come with 8GB RAM, 512GB storage: Report

-Samsung Galaxy Note 9 is widely-tipped to launch towards the end of July – and if the latest leak is true, it’s going to be more powerful than its predecessor.
+Samsung Galaxy Note 9 is expected to launch towards the end of July- and if the latest leak is true, it’s going to be more powerful than its predecessor.
 Well-known Twitter leaker @Ice Universe has revealed that the Galaxy Note 9 may feature 8GB RAM and 512GB of internal storage.
 This is could be the top-end variant of the Galaxy Note 9, though the base model of the flagship is still expected to feature 6GB RAM and 64GB storage.

 At the moment, the top-end variant of the Galaxy S9+ features 6GB RAM and 256GB storage.
 The Galaxy Note 9, however, will come with 8GB RAM and a whopping 512GB storage for the top-tier model.
 The only smartphone that offers 512GB flash storage is the Huawei Porche Design Mate RS.
 This amount of storage can be mostly found in ultrabooks that ship with SSDs.